FSGModding/FS22_Dedi_Companion/README.md

 ## Known Issues
 - #meNoAdmin - Remove admin perms.
 Does not currently work.
 Unable to remove without reconnecting to the server.
+- #makeFM - Not complete.
+Does not currently work.
+- #saveVehicles - Not complete.
+Does not currently work.